-The sharing of personal data, rather than its mere use within a single organisation, means that confidentiality and privacy concerns will often be more acute than simply using data.
+The sharing of personal data means that confidentiality and privacy concerns will often be more acute than simply using data within a single organisation.
 For example, in England and Wales, even greater attention needs to be paid to the existence of consent, statutory permission and/or a public interest justification for the proposed data sharing.
 To complicate matters, that legal basis might be different for the different parties, and thus subject to differing restrictions and conditions.